 AliveCor’s most recent productd is the KardiaMobile 6L.
 Unlike its earlier product range which has a single lead ECG, this one comes with a 6-lead system.
 It can detect AFib, Bradycardia, Tachycardia and normal heart rhythm with more accuracy and detail than its competition.
 In a care clinic ECG readers have 12 leads which are placed across a patient’s chest to pick up heart data.
 More leads mean a better view of your heart.

 To take a measurement rest your thumbs against the two electrodes with KardiaMobile 6L facing you.
 Then, touch the bottom electrode to the bare skin of your left knee or left ankle.
 It takes about 30 seconds to complete a reading.

 Much has already been said about the Apple Watch.
 With each passing year, the device is edging closer to becoming your must-have health guardian.
-In addition to other hardware and design improvements, Series 4 and 5 come with fall detection, irregular heart rate alerts, low/high heart rate alerts and more.
+In addition to other hardware and design improvements, anything Series 4 and above comes with fall detection, irregular heart rate alerts, low/high heart rate alerts and more.
 Then there is, of course, the FDA-approved ECG sensor.